Foreign relations of India: Policy

-India's foreign policy has always regarded the concept of neighbourhood as one of widening concentric circles, around a central axis of historical and cultural commonalities.
+India's foreign policy has always regarded the concept of neighborhood as one of widening concentric circles, around a central axis of historical and cultural commonalities.
 As many as 44 million people of Indian origin live and work abroad and constitute an important link with the mother country.
 An important role of India's foreign policy has been to ensure their welfare and well-being within the framework of the laws of the country where they live.

 Role of the Prime Minister

 Jawaharlal Nehru, India's first Prime Minister, promoted a strong personal role for the Prime Minister.
 Nehru served concurrently as Prime Minister and Minister of External Affairs; he made all major foreign policy decisions himself after consulting with his advisers and then entrusted the conduct of international affairs to senior members of the Indian Foreign Service.
 He was the main founding father of the Panchsheel or the Five Principles of Peaceful Co-existence.
 His successors continued to exercise considerable control over India's international dealings, although they appointed separate ministers of external affairs.